tully-t/Sours/README.md

     [Icons]
     Theme=Sours-Full-Color

-### If the icon in the app's titlebar is incorrect (like a Wayland W or the stock icon):
+### If the icon in the app's titlebar is incorrect (like a Wayland W or a stock icon):
 - You can give an app a more specific icon in the titlebar by navigating to the 'More actions for this window' menu -> More Actions -> Configure Special Application Settings... -> Add Property -> Desktop file name -> Force -> put the preferred desktop file name.
 I used this method to correct the OpenRGB icon (desktop file name OpenRGB) and to give Kvantum Preview the Kvantum Manager icon (desktop file name kvantummanager).
 The .desktop files are located in either ~/.local/share/applications or /usr/share/applications

 ## Customization